GLOBAL MARKETS-Encouraging China PMI halts slide in Asian shares

 The dollar was steady against the yen at 79.82 yen, having hit its highest since early July of 80.02 on Tuesday.

-The Australian dollar rose to a high of $1.0317 after the PMI report on China, having earlier risen from around $1.027 following data showing Australian consumer prices increased a surprisingly large 1.4 percent last quarter, lowering expectations for interest rate cuts.
+The Australian dollar rose to a high of $1.0317 after the Chinese data, having earlier risen from around $1.027 following data showing Australian consumer prices increased a surprisingly large 1.4 percent last quarter, lowering expectations for interest rate cuts.

 The Aussie rose 0.5 percent against the yen to 82.33 yen , helping the euro to steady against the yen at 103.70 yen.
 The euro touched a 5/1-2 month high against the yen of 104.45 on Tuesday.